The Reg Erhardt Library's policies support safe, equitable and accessible services for the SAIT community.

-If you lose an item borrowed from the Library, notify us as soon as possible.
-The charge for a lost item is overdue fines + replacement cost of the item.
+If you lose or damage an item borrowed from the Library, notify us as soon as possible.
+The charge for a lost or damaged item is overdue fines + replacement cost of the item.

 Students with outstanding replacement charges will have holds placed on their accounts with the Office of the Registrar.
 Delinquent accounts for all borrowers may be referred to a collection agency or banned from further borrowing.

 The library provides a variety of adaptors, power supplies and other items to borrowers for use with their electronic devices.
 It is the borrower's responsibility to ensure that these items - particularly third-party adaptors and power supplies - are compatible with their device.
 The library cannot be held responsible for damage to a borrower's own device, loss of data or other losses due to the use of the library's electronic devices.